AndersV209/Pos-Printer-Library/README.md

 Written by Anders Vestergaard, with contributions from the open source community.
 Originally based on adafruit thermal printer library https://github.com/adafruit/Adafruit-Thermal-Printer-Library
 MIT license, all text above must be included in any redistribution.

+If you dont need to print danish charaters like "æøåÆØÅ" then you should comment the line in POS_printer.cpp that defines DENMARK